emineysprince/emineysprince.github.io/_posts/2016-06-21-This-is-how-to-track-your-programming-working-hours.md

 ![]({{site.baseurl}}/images/Screen Shot 2016-07-03 at 5.43.44 PM.png)
 If you are none sleeping guy, like me, here is your test, just measure your working hours with other programmers arround the world who are using Wakatime.

-Wakatime also intergrated with photoshop, terminal, chrome, Flash bulder and other applications which facilitate programming activities.
+Wakatime also integrated with photoshop, terminal, chrome, Flash bulder and other applications which facilitate programming activities.

 ## **How to install Wakatime to your editor**